John Churchill, 1st Duke of Marlborough: Blenheim and Ramillies

 During the Duke's march to the Danube Emperor Leopold I offered to make Marlborough a prince of the Holy Roman Empire in the small principality of Mindelheim.
 (Note: The Bavarian estate had been confiscated from the Elector and effectively occupied after Blenheim.)
 The Queen enthusiastically agreed to this elevation, but after the successes of 1704, the campaign of 1705 brought little reason for satisfaction on the Continent.
 The planned invasion of France via the Moselle Valley was frustrated by friend and foe alike, forcing the Duke to withdraw back towards the Low Countries.
-Although Marlborough penetrated the Lines of Brabant at Elixheim in July, indecision and Dutch objections (concerned as they were for the security of their homeland), prevented the Duke from attacking the French at the Dyle.
-The French and the Tories in England dismissed arguments that only Dutch obstructionism had robbed Marlborough of a great victory in 1705, confirmed in their belief that Blenheim had been a chance occurrence and that Marlborough was a general not to be feared.
+Although Marlborough penetrated the Lines of Brabant at Elixheim in July, Allied indecision meant that little was achieved after the breakthrough.
+The French and the Tories in England dismissed the questionable arguments that only Dutch obstructionism had robbed Marlborough of a great victory in 1705 and were confirmed in their belief that Blenheim had been a chance occurrence and that Marlborough was a general not to be feared.

 The early months of 1706 also proved frustrating for the Duke as Louis XIV's generals gained early successes in Italy and Alsace.
 These setbacks thwarted Marlborough's original plans for the coming campaign, but he soon adjusted his schemes and marched into enemy territory.
 Louis XIV, equally determined to fight and avenge Blenheim, goaded his commander, Marshal Villeroi, to seek out Monsieur Marlbrouck.
 The subsequent Battle of Ramillies, fought in the Spanish Netherlands on 23 May, was perhaps Marlborough's most successful action, and one in which he had himself characteristically drawn his sword at the pivotal moment.
 For the loss of fewer than 5,000 dead and wounded (far fewer than Blenheim), his victory had cost the enemy some 15,000 casualties, inflicting in the words of Marshal Villars, "the most shameful, humiliating and disastrous of routs".
 The campaign was an unsurpassed operational triumph for the English general.
 Town after town subsequently fell to the Allies.
 "It really looks more like a dream than truth", wrote Marlborough to Sarah.